 There is no right or wrong answer here.
 Ultimately it comes down to which one you shoot better.

 External Safety or No Safety?

 One of the most successful marketing efforts Glock ever did was convincing the world that external safeties were unnecessary, or actively harmful.
 You see it all over the place today, with people balking at the idea of an external safety on their gun, even if it has a relatively light trigger pull and no other mechanisms like a trigger tang.

 On the other hand, generations of shooters successfully used designs like the 1911, Browning Hi-Power, and others that all had mechanical safeties.

 Whether you select a pistol with a safety or not comes down to your personal preference and risk tolerance.
-I completely wanting a mechanical safety on a pistol in a house with children.
+I completely understand wanting a mechanical safety on a pistol in a house with children.

 Generally, I don’t care for mechanical safeties on my hammer-fired DA/SA guns.
 With striker-fired guns, I can go either way (I have one of each).

 Should you choose a gun with a safety, then there are two important factors to consider: